Interesting FootballInteresting Football

 Camp Nou is a football stadium in Barcelona and is the home ground for FC Barcelona.
 Camp Nou is the biggest football stadium in Spain and has a seating capacity of 99,354.

-Internationally, the stadium has hosted several football competitions like the UEFA Champions League, Super Cup, 1982 FIFA World Cup and 1992 Summer Olympics, etc.
+Internationally, the stadium has hosted several football competitions like the UEFA Champions League, Super Cup, 1982 FIFA World Cup, and 1992 Summer Olympics, etc.

 In the domestic scene, it has hosted the Copa del Rey finals, Supercopa de España.
 Over the years, it has gone through renovations that include installing advanced technology.